What if I do not pay enough tax?

 What if I get a P800 calculation but I am supposed to be completing a tax return?

 If you normally complete a tax return, but you receive a P800 calculation, do not worry – this is probably just an administration error by HMRC.
 You may wish to inform HMRC of the error, but then prepare and submit your tax return as normal.
-If, as a result of the P800 calculation, you received a refund, you need to include the amount as provisionally received refund using box 1 of page TR6 in the paper tax return.
+If, as a result of the P800 calculation, you received a refund, you need to include the amount as a provisionally received refund in the tax return.

 HMRC send notes with the P800 calculation to help you check it.
 Points to look out for are:

 HMRC might have used estimated figures on the calculation, but not made it clear that they are estimated.
-Compare all figures to your own records – for example, P60s and P45s from employers and pension payers, P11Ds, and bank and building society statements showing interest and tax deducted.
+Compare all figures to your own records – for example, P60s and P45s from employers and pension payers, P11Ds, and bank and building society statements showing savings interest paid.
 Pay particular attention to any amounts shown for taxable state benefits such as Jobseekers Allowance and Employment & Support Allowance, for example.

 HMRC sometimes also agree to tax small amounts of income you get ‘gross’, that is, without tax taken off, through your PAYE code, without you having to fill in a tax return each year.
 This might apply to rental income or some types of savings interest, for example.
 HMRC will probably have used an estimate of the income to work out your PAYE code for the year and may have used the same figure in the P800 calculation.
 Check the amount that HMRC have used is still correct and tell them if it needs changing or if it is no longer relevant, for example, if you have stopped getting that type of income.

 HMRC might add together more than one source of income in a single line on the calculation.
-The main items that may be combined are likely to be taxable state benefits or savings income for example, and you may have to contact HMRC to obtain a full breakdown of those figures.
+The main items that may be combined are likely to be taxable state benefits or savings income for example, and you may have to contact HMRC to obtain a full breakdown of those figures, although you may be able to check them in your Personal Tax Account.

 Spot what might be missing